numblr/drlnd-banananav/README.md

 ### Introduction

-This project implements an agent to navigate (and collect bananas!) in a large, square world.
+This project is taken from the [Udacity DRLND nano degree program](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation) and implements an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]
 ([source](https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif))

-#### General setting
+#### General setting (see also the original [repo](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation))

 The agent navigates in a predefined [*Unity* environment](https://github.com/Unity-Technologies/ml-agents) that represents a square world were it has to collect bananas.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.